tennisfar/show-all-images-in-a-folder-with-php/README.md

     <!-- insert images here -->
     <script src="ins-imgs.php"></script>

+#### Settings
 If your images are not located in `img/`, then modify [`ins-imgs.php`](https://github.com/mikelothar/show-all-images-in-a-folder-with-php/blob/master/ins-imgs.php) here:

     # Path to image folder
     $imagefolder = 'img/';

+By default, the images are listed with the newest at the top.
+This is based on the _last modified_ time stamp, which basically is the date you've uploaded the images to your server.
+If you want to list the oldest images at the top, then modify [`ins-imgs.php`](https://github.com/mikelothar/show-all-images-in-a-folder-with-php/blob/master/ins-imgs.php) here:

+    # Set to 'false' if you want the oldest images to appear first
+    $newest_images_first = true;

 #### Help, bugs, pull requests, etc.
 Very welcomed.